-This in-depth exploration of Eloise Montgomery is a perfect way for newcomers to be introduced to The Hollows, and experience a sense of place Unger is building that "rivals Stephen King's Castle Rock for continuity and creepiness."
-(The News & Observer - Raleigh) THE WHISPERING HOLLOWS is also a treasure trove of insight and greater understanding of connections for those already drawn deep into The Hollows.
+This deep exploration of Eloise is a perfect place for newcomers to be introduced to The Hollows, to experience a sense of place that "rivals Stephen King's Castle Rock for continuity and creepiness."
+(The News & Observer - Raleigh) THE WHISPERING HOLLOWS is also a source of greater insight and understanding of connections for those already drawn deep into The Hollows.

 Part One: The Whispers

 On an ordinary day in The Hollows, a terrible accident claims the lives of Eloise Montgomery’s husband and oldest daughter and leaves Eloise in a coma.
 While recovering, she experiences her first psychic vision.
 Struggling to understand her frightening new abilities, Eloise is torn between helping her grief-stricken younger daughter move on and the work she feels compelled to do now—heed the tortured whispers of lost women and girls calling for her.